clicon/clixon-docs/standards.rst

 The following features are optional and can be enabled by setting CLICON_FEATURE:

 * :startup (RFC6241 8.7)
+* :writable-running (RFC6241 8.2) - just write to running, no commit semantics

 Clixon does *not* support the following NETCONF features: